patriciogonzalezvivo/glslViewer/README.md

 sudo apt install python-setuptools
 ```

-2. Once you compile the binnaries do
+2. Once you compile the binaries do

 ```bash
 sudo make install_python